sanskrit/raw_etexts_english/blogs/manasataramgini/2015-02-25_the-doctor-and-the-speech-at-the-right-wing-think-tank.md

 +++
-title = "The doctor and the speech at the right-wingxa0think-tank"
+title = "The doctor and the speech at the right-wing think-tank"

 +++
 It was a late Friday afternoon and Vidrum had returned home early from